 Oldham

 § This page gives an overview of the Oldham local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Oldham is set between Manchester and the Pennines, offering a mix of urban and rural landscapes.
 The town itself has Victorian architecture, theatres, and galleries, while the surrounding Saddleworth villages provide picturesque stone cottages, canals, and moorland scenery.
 The Pennine hills, including parts of the Peak District National Park, create a dramatic backdrop with reservoirs and walking trails.
 Parks and open countryside contrast with Oldham’s industrial heritage and suburban areas, making it a place of both rugged beauty and urban development.

-The administrative boundary of Oldham can be viewed on OpenStreetMap: District Boundary of Oldham.
+The administrative boundary of Oldham can also be viewed on OpenStreetMap: District Boundary of Oldham.

 Key Facts about Oldham